rgriebl/brickstore/installation.md

 Please note that the Debian *Backend* package is a command-line only utility and its only purpose is to generate BrickStore's database.
 It is not usable for anything else.

 ### Flatpak
-Starting with version 2024.11.1 a [Flatpak package](https://flatpak.org/) is available for download.
+Flatpaks for both Intel and ARM machines are available for download.
 Getting BrickStore registered on https://flathub.org/ is planned for a future release.
 The downloaded file should be installable straight from your file manager, or on the commandline via `flatpak install ~/Downloads/BrickStore-<VERSION>-x86_64.flatpak`

 ### Ubuntu Snap
-BrickStore for Ubuntu is primarily distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore You should be able to install and update it straight from the Ubuntu Software Center.
+BrickStore for Ubuntu is primarily distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore for both Intel and ARM processors.
+You should be able to install and update it straight from the Ubuntu Software Center.

 ### AppImage
-An AppImage installation is provided, that is completely distribution independent.
+An AppImage installation is provided for Intel processors, that is completely distribution independent.
 You can read more about AppImages here: https://appimage.org/

-### Ubuntu 24.04
+### Ubuntu 24.04 and 26.04
-A traditional DEB package for Ubuntu 24.04 (and its derivatives) is also available.
-You can eihter install it using your distro's graphical package managager or via the command line: `sudo apt install ./Downloads/Ubuntu-24.04-brickstore_<VERSION>_amd64.deb`
+Traditional DEB packages for Ubuntu 24.04 and 26.04 (and their derivatives) are also available.
+You can eihter install these using your distro's graphical package managager or via the command line: `sudo apt install ./Downloads/Ubuntu-24.04-brickstore_<VERSION>_amd64.deb`

 ### Arch
 Arch has a well maintained package, available directly via AUR: https://aur.archlinux.org/packages/brickstore